-Too many items having to fit in a space that’s too small – that’s a problem we’ve facing all too often.
-Still, the struggle to furnish and to decorate small spaces is not all bad as it inspires us to come up with creative and innovative solutions to overcome the problems.
-These solutions and customized based on the function of the room.
+Too many items having to fit in a space that’s too small – that’s a problem we’ve faced all too often.
+Still, the struggle to furnish and decorate small spaces is not all bad as it inspires us to come up with creative and innovative solutions to overcome the problems.
+These small bedroom solutions can be customized based on the function of the room.

-For example, if you’re looking for ideas on how to decorate a small bedroom, consider bunk beds, Murphy beds, hidden storage or open shelving.
-These are just some of the ideas that can help you deal with the lack of space in a practical way which makes sense.
+For example, if you’re looking for ideas on how to decorate a small bedroom, consider bunk beds, Murphy beds, hidden storage, or open shelving.
+These are just some of the ideas that can help you deal with the lack of space in a practical way that makes sense.
 Check out more ideas in the examples below.

 The Draper designed by LandArk is another cool example.
 This mid-century modern house on wheels has a flat roof which makes its loft bedroom look more open and airy.
 Windows let in natural light and views of the surroundings plus the space is big enough for a king-size bed which definitely increases comfort.

 A common issue when it comes to small bedrooms is that they tend to look cluttered and sometimes even dark and suffocating.
-An idea that might appeal to you in that sense can be to install a window between the bedroom and the adjacent room just to open up the space more.
+Decor Dots gives us an idea that might appeal to you in that sense can be to install a window between the bedroom and the adjacent room just to open up the space more.

 Whenever a room is long and narrow that poses problems because there are limitations when furnishing and decorating the space.
 In a small bedroom like this one for example you’d have to place the bed on one side of the room and everything else on the other.
 This is a design done by Christine Lakas.